UBC-MDS/easyphysicsR/CONTRIBUTING.md

 ### Code Contribution

-Please set up `easyphysics` for local development.
+Please set up `easyphysicsR` for local development.

-1. Please fork our [easyphysics repository](https://github.com/UBC-MDS/easyphysics) on GitHub and clone the for to your local machine.
+1. Please fork our [easyphysicsR repository](https://github.com/UBC-MDS/easyphysicsR) on GitHub and clone the for to your local machine.
 For more details on how to for a repository, see this GitHub [Documentation](https://help.github.com/en/articles/fork-a-repo).

 Keep your local repository updated by pulling from our repository.